Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 boolean value.
 1 means than an alarm condition exists, 0 means no alarm.

 Usually a given chip will either use channel-related alarms, or limit-related alarms, not both.
-The driver should just reflect the hardware implementation.
+The driver should just reflect the woke hardware implementation.

 +-------------------------------+-----------------------+